-Rating Summary of factors underlying rating 3 Recommended Actions Undertaken Actions examinations which address unusual and suspicious transactions.
-12.DNFBP - R.5, 6, 8-11 NC The requirements of Rec.
+Rating Summary of factors underlying rating Recommended Actions Undertaken Actions though the prescribed period for retention may have elapsed."
+Section 20 of said Guidelines requires a service provider to "retain records for a period of five (5) years following the discontinuation of the service."
+12.DNFBP - R.5, 6, 8-11 NC • The requirements of Rec.
 5, 6, 8 to 11, and 17 are not adequately enforced on DNFBPs not licensed by the CBB. • It is recommended that the authorities enact measures to apply the requirements of Recommendations 5, 6, 8 to 11, and 17 to DNFBPs not licensed by the CBB.
 Section 4 of the MLFTA, 2011 explicitly states that the Act applies to non-financial business entities and professions as set out in the Third Schedule.
 Part IV establishes duties of financial institutions and non-financial business entities and professionals as it relates to the specified Recommendations.
 Additionally, the International Corporate and Trust Service Providers Act, 2011 (ICTSPA) establishes a regime for registration and licensing of international service providers.
 The ICTSPA was passed as No. 5 of 2011.
-Among the objectives stated at Section 4(c) are to provide for the establishment of procedures and policies to be followed by international service providers to (i) know and be able to identify their clients; and (ii) exercise due diligence in the provision of international services; their clients; Section 21 of the ICTSPA states "An international service provider shall comply with the Code of Practice set out in the Second Schedule.
+Among the objectives stated at Section 4(c) are to provide for the establishment of procedures and policies to be followed by international service providers to enable international service providers to (i) know and be able to identify their clients; and (ii) exercise due diligence in the provision of international services; their clients;

+Rating Summary of factors underlying rating Recommended Actions Undertaken Actions Section 21 of the ICTSPA states "An international service provider shall comply with the Code of Practice set out in the Second Schedule.
 The Code includes mandatory provisions relating inter alia to customer due diligence.

-Rating Summary of factors underlying rating 3 Recommended Actions Undertaken Actions Part IV of the ICTSPA, 2011 grants the Director a range of powers of enforcement, including pecuniary penalties, suspension and revocation of a license.
+Part IV of the ICTSPA, 2011 grants the Director a range of powers of enforcement, including pecuniary penalties, suspension and revocation of a license.
 Further, as explained in the comments at Recommendations 5, the Director of International Business is among the regulatory authorities in the Second Schedule of the MLFTA, 2011 and therefore can exercise powers by virtue of 35(1) of the MLFTA, 2011.
 There is also a reference in the Code of Practice for International Service Providers in the Second Schedule of the ICTSPA.
 The Code refers to the fact that the international service provider shall know and be able to identify & verify its clients.
 The ICTSPA was passed as No. 5 of 2011.
 A DNFBPs sub-working group of the Anti- Money Laundering Authority has been recently created to make proposals to government for the formulation and supervision of the DNFBP regime generally and the drafting of guidelines.
-13.Suspicious transaction reporting LC No requirement in law or regulations to report attempted or aborted suspicious transactions.
-The MLFTA should be amended to require the reporting of attempted or aborted transactions suspected of being involved in ML or FT.
-The MLFTA, 2011 defines "transaction" to include an attempted or aborted transaction.
-A "business arrangement" (a) means an arrangement, between 2 or more parties, the purpose of which is to facilitate a financial or other relevant transaction between the parties; and